dwightjack/vue-types/docs/guide/validators.md

 [[toc]]

+VueTypes validators are factory functions returning an object (_validator object_) compatible with [Vue prop validation](https://vuejs.org/v2/guide/components-props.html#Prop-Validation).

-VueTypes validators can be imported as named functions from `vue-types`:
+Validators can be imported as named functions from `vue-types`:

 ```js
 import Vue from 'vue'